Investor found for fintech Acatus

-After the insolvency in July this year, there could now be a new start for the company.
+Following its insolvency in July of this year, there could now be a fresh start for the company.

 According to information from Finanz-Szene, an investor has been found for the insolvent fintech Acatus.
-The buyer, who has not been named, presumably comes from Switzerland and is to pay around 750,000 euros to the insolvency estate.
+The unnamed buyer presumably comes from Switzerland and is expected to pay around 750,000 euros to the insolvency estate.
 The money will apparently cover 30 percent of the claims against the start-up.
-Creditors are also expected to vote on a new insolvency plan today.
+The creditors are also due to vote on a new insolvency plan today.

-In July of this year, co-founder Marie Louise Seelig left the start-up; there were allegedly disputes between her and the investors.
-Shortly afterwards, Acatus filed for insolvency after a failed financing round.
-Even then, insolvency administrator Gordon Geiser stressed: "The aim of the proceedings is to find a sustainable investor solution for the startup."
+In July of this year, co-founder Marie Louise Seelig left the start-up due to disputes between her and the investors.
+Shortly afterwards, Acatus filed for insolvency following a failed financing round.
+Even then, the insolvency administrator Gordon Geiser emphasized: "The aim of the proceedings is to find a sustainable investor solution for the start-up".
 Startbase reported.

-Berlin-based fintech Acatus was founded in 2016 by Daniel Wigbers and Marie Louise Seelig and specialises in securitising loans.
-In its Series A funding round in November 2019, the startup had raised 5.5, million euros, but later ran into problems.
+The Berlin-based fintech Acatus was founded in 2016 by Daniel Wigbers and Marie Louise Seelig and specializes in the securitization of loans.
+In its Series A financing round in November 2019, the start-up raised 5.5 million euros, but later ran into problems.

 Newsletter